In a tidy Wisconsin town, a family's reach stretches far beyond plumbing fixtures.

-Kohler Design Center Factory: Free three-hour tours are given Monday-Thursday at 8:30 a.m.
+Kohler Design Center Factory: Free three-hour tours are given Monday-Friday at 8:30 a.m.
 Visitors must be at least 14 years old, and closed footwear is required.
 Reserve in advance at 920-457-3699.

 Kohler-Andrae State Park: The Lake Michigan park is two miles south of Sheboygan and has beaches, a nature center and trails.
 There's a campground, tipi and handicapped-accessible cabin.
 920-451-4080.